addUsername/Social-app/README.md

 - Create /Settings and /Upload routes
 - Add feedback to user on liking, following and commenting
 - Create userCard DTO object and component, to use while searching and viewing friends list
-- /upload view works on upload and update, delete needs full implementation (back to..)
+- /upload view works on upload and update, delete needs full implementation on /settings/media (back also too..)
+- Finish /settings view template, it looks pretty^^
 - Several fixies

 ## TODO